 Children will develop a love of languages and be well equipped for the next stage of their language learning.
-Children make good progress from their own starting point.
-Children will be given the opportunity to look at other languages - particularly if children are bi-lingual.
-Children will learn how language skills can be applied to a range of languages.
-Children will develop their language through development of the four key skills of speaking, listening, reading and writing.
-Children will enrich their language learning by developing an understanding of the culture of different countries.
+Through their language lessons, they will develop the key skills of speaking and listening, which in turn, will help them to master the more complex skills of reading and writing later on in their language learning journey.
+Children will also have the opportunity to enrich their language learning by developing an understanding of the culture of different countries.